passabilities/crypto-exchange/README.md

 * `pair` string - A pair value to trade against.
 * `amount` number - Number representing the amount of ***BASE*** to buy/sell.
 * `rate` number (optional) - Pass a specific rate of the pair to execute.
+  * Only optional if exchange API allows "market orders."
+Must set `type` accordingly.
+* `type` string (optional) - Define type of order to execute.
+  * Not all exchanges allow to change order type (i.e. market orders).
+  * For exchanges that `rate` is required, it will default to a limit order.
+* `extra` object (optional) - Extra parameters that are REQUIRED by the exchange, if applicable.

 ###### Response